jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Proofpoint-Voice-of-the-CISO-Report-2024.md

 Those in manufacturing and production (75%), financial services (74%) and retail (68%) feel most strongly about the issue.

-*Image: A bar chart showing the percentage of CISOs who agree that they would not join an organization that does not offer directors and officers (D&O) insurance coverage (or similar personal liability insurance) to protect them from financial liability in the event of a successful cyber attack.
-The industries listed are Transport, Energy, oil/gas and utilities, Manufacturing and production, Retail, Financial services, Healthcare, Education, Media, leisure and entertainment, IT, technology and telecoms, Public sector, and Business and professional services.
-For each industry, there are two bars, one for 2024 and one for 2023.*
+![Percentage of CISOs who agree that they would not join an organization that does not offer directors and officers (D&O) insurance coverage (or similar personal liability insurance) to protect them from financial liability in the event of a successful cyber attack.]

 CISOs in Saudi Arabia (47%), Netherlands (48%) and Japan (49%) are least concerned about personal, financial and legal liability.